Barclays Cuts BHP Group (LON:BHP) Price Target to GBX 2,550

-BHP Group (LON:BHP – Get Rating) had its price objective dropped by stock analysts at Barclays from GBX 2,700 ($32.51) to GBX 2,550 ($30.71) in a research report issued on Wednesday, MarketBeat reports.
-The brokerage presently has an “equal weight” rating on the stock.
-Barclays‘s price target points to a potential downside of 4.20% from the company’s previous close.
+BHP Group (LON:BHP – Get Rating) had its price objective trimmed by Barclays from GBX 2,700 ($32.51) to GBX 2,550 ($30.71) in a research report sent to investors on Wednesday morning, MarketBeat reports.
+The firm currently has an equal weight rating on the stock.

-Several other equities research analysts have also issued reports on the company.
-Berenberg Bank reissued a “hold” rating and set a GBX 2,300 ($27.70) price objective on shares of BHP Group in a research note on Thursday, December 22nd.
-JPMorgan Chase & Co. boosted their price objective on BHP Group from GBX 2,500 ($30.11) to GBX 2,510 ($30.23) and gave the stock a “neutral” rating in a report on Wednesday.
-Credit Suisse Group restated a “neutral” rating and issued a GBX 2,600 ($31.31) price objective on shares of BHP Group in a research report on Friday, January 20th.
-Finally, Deutsche Bank Aktiengesellschaft reiterated a “hold” rating and set a GBX 2,100 ($25.29) target price on shares of BHP Group in a research report on Monday, November 21st.
-One analyst has rated the stock with a sell rating and six have given a hold rating to the company’s stock.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and a consensus price target of GBX 2,358.57 ($28.40).
+Several other research firms have also commented on BHP.
+Credit Suisse Group reaffirmed a neutral rating and set a GBX 2,600 ($31.31) price target on shares of BHP Group in a research report on Friday, January 20th.
+JPMorgan Chase & Co. upped their price target on shares of BHP Group from GBX 2,500 ($30.11) to GBX 2,510 ($30.23) and gave the company a neutral rating in a research report on Wednesday.
+Berenberg Bank reaffirmed a hold rating and set a GBX 2,300 ($27.70) price target on shares of BHP Group in a research report on Thursday, December 22nd.
+Finally, Deutsche Bank Aktiengesellschaft reissued a hold rating and issued a GBX 2,100 ($25.29) target price on shares of BHP Group in a report on Monday, November 21st.
+One research analyst has rated the stock with a sell rating and six have given a hold rating to the company.
+Based on data from MarketBeat.com, BHP Group presently has a consensus rating of Hold and an average target price of GBX 2,358.57 ($28.40).

 BHP Group Price Performance